11avnishkumar/cpp/Notes.md

 **Singly Linked List**

-1. Create pointer of type Node called 'head' and assigned it to NUll value.
+1. Create pointer of type Node called 'head' and assigned it to NULL value.
 2. Then create a seprate node again filled it with data.
 3. Then link the node with previously created Node.
 4. Make the last Node point to Newly created Node.
 5. Repeat step 2 to 4.
-  Note: Even we can do step 3 head and then go for step 4, this work same either link the node head and then fill the data or fill the data and then link the node.
+  Note: Even we can do step 3 and then go for step 4, this work same either link the node head and then fill the data or fill the data and then link the node.

 Reverse a Linked List
 * There is two method of reversing a liked list.